Computational Thinking#

 Is this not covered when I learn to code?#

-For example, you might have been taught some common programming constructs such as for loops or if else statements.
+For example, you might have been taught some common programming constructs such as ‘for loops’ or ‘if else’ statements.
 You will definitely have been taught the block of code you need to write for the computer to execute that construct.
 You probably also had it explained to you how the for loop works.
-You will have been shown or encouraged to write and run examples for loops.
-But you were probably given specific examples were you were instructed to use a for loop.
-Now this might have seemed a really useful tool to use and you feel confident that you can implement it.
-However, do you feel confident that you would know what sort of problems a for loop would be a useful tool over other constructs?
+You will have been shown or encouraged to write and run example for loops.
+But you were probably given specific examples where you were instructed to use a for loop.
+This might have seemed a really useful tool to use and you feel confident that you can implement it.
+However, do you feel confident that you would know what sort of problems a for loop would be useful for over other constructs?

 We can make an analogy with the teaching of statistics.
 Often individuals are taught a list of statistical tests and how to perform them.
 They then get the chance to practice these.
 At the end they know they can perform a t-test if someone asks or tells them to do so, but what they maybe lack is the ability to identify in their analysis that a t-test is an appropriate choice over a regression analysis.
 We are teaching you how to use the tools, not how to choose the tools.